Gluteal Abscesses & Their Causes

 If you have suffered from a gluteal abscess that was not properly treated, you will want to know why this happened, and what you can do about it.
-Read on to find the answers to these questions and more.
+Read on to find the common causes of gluteal abscesses and action you can take, including a making a medical negligence claim enquiry.

 What is a Gluteal Abscess?